codepo8/developer-advocacy-handbook/create-slide-decks.md

 to remotely connect into my laptop.
 As everything is wonky over VPN neither the animations nor the transitions worked.

-One thing you can do is use overly outrageous animation in an ironic manner to show how annoying they can be.
-I\'ve done that before when talking about accessibility or over-using JavaScript libraries.
-Only to be used in countries that understand irony though.

 ## Keep it brief

 **Keep your talks brief and if possible cover one topic**.
 If you need